What are the choices for my child at 16?

 A comprehensive range of information about the education choices available to your child at the end of Year 11 is available in the Careerpilot section 'Your Choices at 16' or you can look at specific sections about:

-Full Time Education at 16+
+Summary of Full Time Education Options at 16+

-Lots of young people choose to do A Levels (and AS Levels) and these are excellent general qualifications that are valued by employers and also universities.
+Lots of young people choose to do A Levels and these are excellent general qualifications that are valued by employers and also universities.
 A Levels offer a great route to degree level study, but there are also routes to higher education from the vocational qualifications offered in colleges and in some schools.

 A Levels give young people a chance to find out about their GCSE subjects in greater depth or do one of the subjects that many schools and colleges only offer at A Level such as Law, Economics or Psychology.
 It is possible to combine vocational qualifications such as BTEC Level 3 qualifications or OCR qualifications with A Levels.
 These qualifications attract UCAS points (many universities indicate the number of UCAS points needed for entry to their courses) in the same way as A Levels.

-A Levels and AS Levels are now assessed:
+A Levels are now assessed:

-- Assessment will be mostly through exams
+- Assessment is mostly through exams

 At 16 your child could choose to study towards a vocational qualification.